 Integrated Pest Management is a means of biological pest control.
 It uses natural products and encourages the use of natural predatory insects.

 The facts are clear.
 If you are looking for bugs that eat aphids and other pests, damsel bugs are your best bet.
-They are important in this system with their speed of movement and will attack almost any pests.
+They are essential in this system due to their speed of movement and their ability to attack almost any pests.

-These useful bugs can thrive and be of great benefit in the garden.
+These beneficial bugs can thrive and be of great benefit in the garden.
 Moreover, the use of organic farming methods and the right plants can attract them.

 Add comment